126fernanda/Single-point-Water-bridge/README.md

 ## Limitations

-Understanding what this tool does and does not model helps you interpret its output correctly.

 ### What the tool is designed for

 - Identifying **water bridge networks** connecting a root residue to bulk